amekkawi/jobhub/docs/api-protected/TrackedJob.md

 <a name="TrackedJob+abort"></a>

 ### trackedJob.abort([reason]) ⇒ <code>[TrackedJob](TrackedJob.md#TrackedJob)</code>
-Attempt to abort a running job.
+Attempt to abort a job.
 Calling this method does not mean the job will actually be aborted.

 The abort will not actually happen if: